a jim jividen blog

 10. (tie) Super Bowl 45 Packers d.
 Steelers

 20 Bears d.
 Patriots

 20 isn't really within the spirit of the list, as its value is driven by the Bears 14.1 pythagorean regular season wins, as opposed to being a close matchup.
 So you could drop it were you looking for a tiebreaker in an attempt to limit the list to 10 games.
 25 is Scott Norwood missing the field goal at the gun, so were you evaluating the best games in SB history, thinking about quality of play+closeness of game, you'd rank it high, as the Bills/Giants were essentially equal teams.
-Tampa's the 14th best regular season Super Bowl winner ever, and the Raiders weren't bad either; and as I mentioned in yesterday's post - this Sunday's game is only the third flat footed, dead even pythagorean matchup in SB history.
+Tampa's the 14th best regular season Super Bowl winner ever, and the Raiders weren't bad either; 45 was only the third flat footed, dead even pythagorean matchup in SB history.

 A slightly less aggressive version of the Bears/Patriots matchup as the Packers were solidly better in the regular season with 13.8 pythagorean wins.

 8. Super Bowl 48 Seahawks v.
 Broncos

 As you'll soon see as you move through the list, this is the best matchup in over two decades.